 Recipients may receive up to $2,000 from this scholarship program.
 The award is designed to benefit eligible women and minority students who are enrolled in a construction-related educational program.

 This scholarship assists eligible dependent children and surviving spouses of New Jersey residents who were killed or died as a result of injuries or illnesses incurred by the tragic events of September 11, 2001.
 Award amounts vary based on available funding or a student’s access to other forms of financial assistance.

 The children and spouses of New Jersey firefighters, emergency service workers, and law enforcement officers who died in the line of duty may qualify for this scholarship.
 Students can receive free tuition at any public institution of higher education in New Jersey.
 Some funding may be given to students at select independent institutions, too.

 A merit-based scholarship program that aims to benefit eligible students who belong to economically-challenged communities in the state of New Jersey.

-This program offers funding for eligible students who have experienced a CP&P out-of-home placement, CP&P independent living arrangement, or a transitional living program.
+This program offers funding for educational expenses for eligible students who have experienced a CP&P (Child Protection and Permanency) out-of-home placement, CP&P independent living arrangement, or a transitional living program.
 Recipients must be seeking a post-secondary degree at an accredited college, university, or technical school.